markotesic/markotesic.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Leverhulme Centre for the Future of Intelligence University of Cambridge
+  - name: Leverhulme Centre for the Future of Intelligence, University of Cambridge
     url: http://lcfi.ac.uk/projects/kinds-of-intelligence/kinds-intelligence/

 # Short bio (displayed in user profile at end of posts)